-Pain relief is a common problem in our society.
-We have all met someone in our life who has or is currently seeking some form of pain relief.
-There are so many causes that finding a single treatment can be difficult, if not nearly impossible.
-You or others in your life may have a medical condition.
-You may have a chronic injury that gives you problems.
-Pain can even result from psychological problems.
+Everyone knows someone in pain.
+Maybe it is a family member.
+Or it could be yourself.
+Worse, there are so many causes that finding a single effective treatment can be difficult, if not impossible.
+It may be a medical condition or a chronic injury.
+Pain can even result from psychological problems like anxiety.
 Regardless of your reasons, it often takes a variety of various approaches to managing the symptoms.

 What Is Chronic Pain?